AxisCommunications/axis-aws-kinesis-vsp/README.md

     docker pull ${IMAGE_NAME}:${IMAGE_TAG}
     ```

+4. Copy the recently created .env file and paste it into the root directory of the repository, so that the Docker Compose can pick up all the required variables.

-4. Go back to the root folder of the repository.
-This is so that the application can be run from the correct directory in the 'Run on the Camera' section.
+5. Change directory to the root folder of the repository.
+This is needed to run the application from the correct directory in the 'Run on the Camera' section below.

 #### Build Locally